AlessandroConti11/Sorting_Network/README.md

 <br>

 The Makefile in the repository can also be used to compile the code.
-- this option allows you to compile with the following tags: *-std=c++20 -Wall -Werror -Wextra -O2*
+- this option allows you to compile with the following tags: *-std=c++20 -Wall -Werror -Wextra -O2 -fopenmp*
     ```bash
     make
     ```